 This course would allow you to explore the richness of Christian spirituality through historical, anthropological and theological lenses.
-It integrates theory with practice, and will be particularly appealing if you are in ministry, contemplating ministry or wanting to discover more about this exciting area.

 - In 2017 the library acquired the Franciscan Study Collection from the Franciscan Study Centre in Canterbury